 1. Use Warm Water

 We seldom pay attention to the water temperature while showering or washing our faces.
 But the water temperature plays a significant role in keeping your skin hydrated.
-Use lukewarm water to bathe and wash your face.
+Use lukewarm water instead of hot water to bathe and wash your face.
 Lukewarm water will keep your skin from drying further.

 2. Use A Fragrance-Free Cleanser

-Cleansers with fragrances contain harsh chemicals that can irritate your skin.
+Cleansers with fragrances contain harsh chemicals that can cause skin irritation.
 Use a gentle, fragrance-free cleanser for your body and face.
 Such a product preserves natural skin moisture.

 3. Use Coconut Oil